-Our projects in Argentina expand economic opportunity, enhance peace and security, and improve democratic governance at the local level.
-We invest in local organizations that create opportunities and promote civic participation.
+Our grants in Argentina expand economic opportunity, enhance peace and security, and improve democratic governance at the local level.
+We invest in local organizations that create opportunities, promote civic participation, and strengthen environmental resilience.
 They also address challenges like food insecurity, unemployment, and limited market access.

-Our Argentine grantee partners work with underserved populations, including indigenous people, women, youth, and Venezuelan migrants and refugees.
+Our Argentine grantees work with underserved populations, including Indigenous people, women, youth, and Venezuelan migrants and refugees.
 Most work in areas of high poverty and inequality in the north and northeast, and with vulnerable urban communities in greater Buenos Aires.